-When your employees need you to follow through on your word, do you hold yourself accountable?
+Do you hold yourself accountable when your employees need you to follow through on your word?
 Trust is the foundation of every relationship.
-The need to trust is required to not only work together but accomplish common goals and believe in the vision of leadership.
+To build trust with your teams is required to not only work together but accomplish common goals and believe in the vision of leadership.
 The saying “My word is my bond” means you keep your promises and word every time, and we have five ways to help you keep that bond healthy.

 1. Have Open Communication With Your People

-Employees who have a fear of communicating with management leads to unhappy people, rumors, and backdoor conversations that can affect your team’s cohesion and happiness.
-Setting up one on one sessions to deliver and accept feedback while having an open dialog about the role and any issues will lead to more trust with employees.
-When people know you are listening to their input and taking it to action, they will believe in your ability to follow through which strengthens your word.
+Employees who fear communicating with management lead to unhappy people, rumors, and backdoor conversations that can affect your team’s cohesion and happiness.
+Setting up one-on-one sessions to deliver and accept feedback while having an open dialog about the role and any issues will lead to more trust with employees.
+When people know you are listening to their input and taking it to action, they will believe in your ability to follow through, strengthening your word.

 2. Follow Through on Feedback

-After you hear the feedback and have delivered it to your people, make sure you follow through on any actions needed to resolve any immediate problems.
-Listening is one thing, but acting is the real reason your employees will come to you with specific issues.
+After you hear the feedback and have delivered it to your people, follow through on any actions needed to resolve any immediate problems.
+Listening is one thing, but acting is the real reason your employees will approach you with specific issues.
 Take steps needed while holding your team and yourself accountable to follow through on anything required.

 3. Find Your Button Pushers

-Finding out any triggers you may have that cause you to either deliver feedback negatively or accept feedback negatively and casting those feelings aside will help you to be neutral with your people.
-When you are triggered, you don’t think clearly, and it could cause not only miscommunication but also issues with the perception you have among employees.
-Keep a calm mind, and accept feedback as what it is, a statement to help you grow!
+Finding out any triggers that cause you to either deliver feedback negatively or accept feedback negatively and casting those feelings aside will help you be neutral with your people.
+When you are triggered, you don’t think clearly, and it could cause not only miscommunication but also issues with your perception among employees.
+Keep a calm mind, and accept feedback as what it is: a statement to help you grow!

 4. Understand yourself and your gifts